We have moved!

-You are able check the username and password against your own credentials store by implementing a new
+You are able to check the username and password against your own credentials store by implementing a

 Marking fields as sensitive will hide the data in those fields for backoffice users that do not have permission to view personal data of members.

 How to configure Umbraco to run on a FIPS compliant server.